not-right-now/tgs_to_webp/README.md

 ### 1. System Dependencies (Cairo)

-This tool uses `lottie`, which relies on the Cairo graphics library to render animation frames.
+This tool uses `rlottie_python`, which relies on the Cairo graphics library to render animation frames.
 You'll need to install it on your system first.

 -   **On Fedora (and other RHEL-based systems):**
     ```bash